Saving system specific tables - part 2

 Location and filename for XML file

-After this the XML file is quickly generated.
-You will get some information about the content of the generated XML file.
+After generating and storing the XML file, you will get some information about the content of the generated XML file.

 Content description of the XML file